English Language Arts

 ENGLISH 10

-Course Code: 01002G1000
+Course Number: 01002G1000

 HONORS ENGLISH 10

-Course Code: 01002H1000
+Course Number: 01002H1000

-Prerequisites: English 9 or Honors English 9
+Recommended Prerequisites: Honors English 9

 This accelerated and rigorous course is designed to strengthen the student’s background in and foster creativity through the interpretation of texts written from various cultural perspectives with an emphasis on works outside the United States and the British Isles from 1600 to the present by enhancing listening, speaking, reading, and writing skills.
 There is an independent reading assignment required for this course.
 Instructors emphasize reading comprehension and daily grammar practice at an advanced level as well as ACT English and reading preparedness.
 Independent reading and assignments are required and due before and/or during the semester in which a student’s English class falls.
 Students should obtain a reading list and assignment directions from a member of the English department, from a school counselor, or the school website.